TE services reform 2024

 Ministries, TE services, ELY Centres, KEHA Centre, municipalities and other stakeholders have prepared the transfer of TE services together.
 As preparations have continued, the Ministerial Working Group on Promoting Employment has outlined more policies.

-The objective is a controlled transition, which means that all key functions and services of the employment authorities are ready when the responsibility for organising services is transferred to municipalities and employment areas on 1 January 2025.
+The guiding objective of the preparation was a smooth transition, meaning that all essential functions and services were operational when the responsibility for organizing services was transferred to municipalities and employment areas.

 Inquiries: Tanja Ståhlberg